alvisespano/Lw/doc/spec.md

 #### &lambda;&omega; = Lw = Lightweight

 Lw full name is Lightweight, which stands for one of its core principles: almost every feature has little to no impact on code verbosity and size, while of course retaining robustness and safeness intact.
-Almost everything is statically inferred, from record types to data constructor types, to overloaded symbols principal types.
+Everything is by default statically inferred, automatic or implicit and most features do not require declarations of any sort - hence the name Lightweight.
+Nonetheless, the *heavyweight* approach is an option as well: users can add type annotations, define global types and write less agile code when needed or desired.

-The `L` and `w` letters also stand for greek &lambda; and &omega;, resembling its theoretical heritage: &lambda;-calculus and System-*F*&omega;.
+The `L` and `w` letters also stand for greek &lambda; and &omega;, resembling Lw theoretical heritage: &lambda;-calculus and System-*F*&omega;.

 ### Comparisons with the **big** languanges